kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

             \includegraphics[width=35pt]{../images/kernel2.png}
             \caption{foreground}
         \end{subfigure}
-        \caption{top-level-regions (left view) and their PSFs}
+        \caption{top-level-regions (left view) and their PSFs (using two-phase kernel estimation executable)}
     \end{figure}

-**problem**:
+**problem (implementation)**:

 - regions are of arbitrary shape -> cannot crop image to get just the region
 - region images have black pixel which do not belong to the region
 - high gradients at borders of region would affect PSF estimation
-- need for filling the pixel not belonging to the region in such a way that reduces high frequencies at the borders
+- two possibilities: mask support (only consider pixel inside region) or fill the pixel not belonging to the region in such a way that reduces high frequencies at the borders (edge tapering)
-- :red:`edge tapering`